 Do you help us with the interview?

 We will answer any questions you have about the interview and give you some general tips.
 However, you should be very cautious about any service that offers to coach you on the interview process.
 According to the U.S. Department of State, “The end result is that every client from a particular consultant sounds exactly like one another.
-This diminishes credibility among those who memorize the ‘correct’ answers and cannot hold free-flowing conversations with the visa officers.”
+This diminishes credibility among those who memorize the ‘correct’ answers and cannot hold free-flowing conversations with the immigration officers.”

 Does the location of our marriage matter?

-It does not matter where you get married, but you must not get married before you come to the United States on your K-1 visa.
+It does not matter where you get married, but you must not get married before you come to the United States on your K-1 immigration document.
 Once you are in the U.S. you can get married anywhere.
 You do not have to get married in the state where the U.S. citizen sponsor lives.

-My Visa Petition was denied.
+My Petition was denied.
 Can I reapply?

 Yes.
 If you have new information or your situation has changed you can reapply using the same process you used the first time.

 Probably not but it depends on your situation.
-Obtaining a U.S. visa is an administrative and not a legal process.
+Immigration is an administrative and not a legal process.
 This is simply a benefit request from your government, kind of like getting a driver’s license.
 No attorney has any type of special access to the process or can in any way give you an advantage if you are otherwise qualified.
 You will either qualify or you will not and no attorney or anybody else can change the facts of your situation.
 There is no judge or court involved, just a bunch of forms you send to a government office (USCIS).

 are held at U.S. consulates outside the United States.
 These consulates do not allow lawyers in the K-1 interview.

-No. All visa application fees are non-refundable.
+No. All application fees are non-refundable.

 Can we get married at the U.S. Embassy?